gregstula/quick-snake/README.md

 This game is challenging off the bat.
 It has one difficulty mode: Hard.
 If you lose you're back to your shell prompt.

 ### Vertical movement vs Hortizontal movemnt ###
 In every text based sake game I've tried vertical movement is faster than horizontal movement.
 This is because lines in a terminal are more spaced than columns.
 The nature of ASCII character ratios sometimes makes this difficult to notice.
-Instead of dealing with this issue with a huge map and ASCII optical illusions, I used unicode square characters to make the nature of terminal coordinates explicit.
+Instead of dealing with this issue with ASCII optical illusions, I used unicode square characters to make the nature of terminal coordinates explicit.
 Then, I simply normalized the vertical travel speed.
 The result is smooth controls and a natural accordian effect.